Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 ### 6/8/20224
 - Fixed castling through and in check
 - Stalemate included and impelemented in winner display after game end
+- Swapped black and white pieces so that white is on the bottom and that the pieces are in proper spot
+	- dependant on square colors too